dotnet/EntityFramework.Docs/entity-framework/core/modeling/entity-properties.md

 For example, SQL Server maps `DateTime` properties to `datetime2(7)` columns, and `string` properties to `nvarchar(max)` columns (or to `nvarchar(450)` for properties that are used as a key).

 You can also configure your columns to specify an exact data type for a column.
-For example the following code configures `Url` as a non-unicode string with maximum length of `200` and `Rating` as decimal with precision of `5` and scale of `2`:
+For example, the following code configures `Url` as a non-unicode string with maximum length of `200` and `Rating` as decimal with precision of `5` and scale of `2`:

 ### [Data Annotations](#tab/data-annotations)